Insights, Tips, and Tales

 Want a Weed-Free Lawn This Summer?

 Waynes offers lawn aeration, targeted weed control, and lawn care services designed for your yard’s climate and type of grass.
+For homeowners who want to do more between visits, our seasonal lawn care tips and guides can help you keep your turf in top shape.
+While you’re tending the turf, don’t forget the garden: here’s how to protect your summer tomatoes from pests so your whole yard thrives.
 Let us help you enjoy a lush, green, weed-free lawn this season and beyond.

 Based in the Southeast, Waynes serves homeowners in Alabama, Mississippi, Tennessee, and the Florida Panhandle with expert lawn care and weed control.